Thousands overwhelm New York's Union Square for streamer giveaway, tossing chairs and pounding cars

 “People were suffering out here,” Maddrey said, adding that he saw people bleeding and having asthma and panic attacks.

-Numerous people were seen in hand restraints, sitting on the sidewalks, and at least one young man led away by two officers.
+Numerous people were seen in hand restraints, sitting on the sidewalks, and multiple young men were taken away in handcuffs.
 Police formed lines in the street to try to direct the crowd.

 On his Instagram feed, the streamer Kai Cenat had an image promoting a giveaway at 4 p.m. in the park.
 Some young people leaving the park said they had come expecting to get a computer for livestreaming and a new PlayStation.